huntabyte/huntabyte.com-archived/content/blog/second-article.md

 ---
 title: Second Article
-description: A simple description for my second article on my blog.
+description: A simple description for my second ever article on my blog.
+Join me as we explore the world of blogging.
-publishedAt: 2023-01-27
+date: 2023-01-25
+updated: 2023-01-25

 draft: false
 unpublished: false
 ---
 # This is an H1
 ## This is an H2
 ### This is an H3